-Dislocated joints are painful and awkward but they aren’t the end of the world.
-Although they will require medical attention, it’s unlikely that surgery will be necessary.
+Dislocated joints are painful and awkward for dogs and they will require medical attention but they aren’t usually the end of the world.

-But, unfortunately, that is a possibility.
-So if you suspect that your dog has a dislocated hip, it’s important that you get them seen as soon as possible.
+If you suspect your dog has a dislocated hip, it’s important that you get them seen as soon as possible.

 What is Dislocation?